As of March 15th, 2018, ALL In Learning supports the use of multiple choice questions with more than one correct answer.

 Bubble Sheet Grading with Doc Cam or ASSIST for iOS and Android

 Students can now fill in multiple bubbles to answer multiple-correct-answer questions.
-Keep in mind when grading that you need to eliminate reflections from the pencil lead or any kind of lamination for fastest results.
+Keep in mind when grading that you need to eliminate reflections from the pencil lead or any kind of lamination for the fastest results.
 See this article for more details on getting the best scanning experience.

 Note that if you need to manually confirm or grade any questions and need to deselect an answer, answers will not be deselected automatically when you click a different answer.